alisher-radjabov/advanced-gen-ai-capstone/README.md

----
-title: GenAI Bot
-emoji: 🚀
-colorFrom: indigo
-colorTo: pink
-sdk: streamlit
-sdk_version: 1.47.1
-app_file: app.py
-pinned: false
----

-# Product Documentation Support Bot 🤖
+# Documentation Support Bot 🤖

 A Streamlit-based chatbot that uses LangChain and OpenAI to answer questions about your product documentation.
 ...

-# Product Documentation Support Bot 🤖
+# Documentation Support Bot 🤖

 A Streamlit-based chatbot that uses LangChain and OpenAI to answer questions about your product documentation.